Foundations of regular variation on topological spaces: Ideals and bornologies

-\paragraph{Bornologically consistent maps} In the literature on bornological spaces, a map between two spaces equipped with bornologies is said to be bounded if the image of each bounded set is bounded, see \cite[Section~1.2]{hog77}.
-The following definition relies on boundedness of inverse images and is formulated for ideals.
+\paragraph{Bornologically consistent maps} In the literature on bornological spaces, a map between two spaces equipped with bornologies is said to be bounded if the image of every bounded set is bounded; see \cite[Section~1.2]{hog77}.
+The following definition relies on the boundedness of inverse images and is formulated for ideals.

 \begin{definition} Let $\XX$ and $\YY$ be two spaces with ideals $\sX$ and $\sY$, respectively.
 A function $\psi:\XX\to\YY$ is said to be \emph{bornologically consistent} (also called $(\sX,\sY)$-bornologically consistent) if $\psi^{-1}(B)\in\sX$ for all $B\in\sY$. \end{definition}